-Established in 1917, Cleveland Metroparks Police Department is the law enforcement branch of Cleveland Metroparks.
-The department's primary objective is to provide a safe and accessible environment for the Park District's more than 43 million annual visitors.
-The Police Department's jurisdiction comprises more than 23,700 acres of land, 100 miles of connecting parkways and Cleveland Metroparks Zoo.
+Established in 1921, Cleveland Metroparks Police Department is the law enforcement branch of Cleveland Metroparks.
+The department's primary objective is to provide a safe and accessible environment for the Park District's visitors.
+The Police Department's jurisdiction comprises more than 25,000 acres of land, 100 miles of connecting parkways and Cleveland Metroparks Zoo.

 Cleveland Metroparks Police - Mission